Annmochii/Annmochii/README.md

 I am a Computer Science student at the Brazilian University of Vila Velha and I also study UX/UI Design at the Britsh Scholl of Creative Arts and Technology.

-- 🌱 I'm currently learning Phytoh and Typescript.
+- 🌱 I'm currently learning data structure in C.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.
 - 🔭 I'm currently looking for a job!
 My socials are right below!
 - ⚡ **Fun fact:** I'm also a digital illustrator!
 You can comission me via E-mail at: